msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 _Cons_

 * API coupling
-* Database coupling (Reporting queries are built on it)
+* Database coupling (reporting queries are built on it)
 * No partial deploys
 * Cannot scale APIs and databases independently